-After China condemned Australian intelligence raids on homes of Chinese journalists, Australia's Home Affairs Minister Peter Dutton has shot back asserting the Government's right to conduct intelligence raids to prevent foreign interference, Hindustan Times.
+After China condemned Australian intelligence raids on homes of Chinese journalists, Australia's Home Affairs Minister Peter Dutton has shot back asserting the Government's right to conduct intelligence raids to prevent foreign interference, reports Hindustan Times.

 Dutton asserted that in cases where the Australian Security Intelligence Organisation has sufficient grounds for the execution of a search warrant, or for activities otherwise, then they will undertake that activity.